Command Team

 Marshall, MO

-A native of Marshall, Missouri, LTC Bartel began his military service in 1996 with the United States Marine Corps, serving for six years as a trumpet instrumentalist with the Quantico Marine Corps Band in Quantico, VA.
-He holds a Bachelor of Music Education degree from Central Methodist University and a Master of Music degree in Wind Band Conducting from the University of Missouri, and served for four years as the Director of Bands at Elsberry Public Schools near St. Louis, MO.
+States Army Field Band in October 2025.
+A native of Marshall, Missouri, he began his military career in 1996 with the United States Marine Corps, serving six years on trumpet with the Quantico Marine Corps Band in Quantico, Virginia.
+He holds a Bachelor of Music Education from Central Methodist University and a Master of Music in Wind Band Conducting from the University of Missouri.
+Before entering active Army service, he taught for four years as a public school band director in Missouri.

-Prior to this position, LTC Bartel was the Commander of the United States Army Training and Doctrine Command Band at Joint Base Langley-Eustis, VA; Associate Bandmaster, The United States Army Band “Pershing’s Own”, Joint Base Myer-Henderson Hall, VA; Band Programs Officer, United States Forces-Iraq, Camp Victory, Iraq; Staff Bands Officer, U.S. Army Forces Command, Fort McPherson, GA; and Executive Officer and Associate Conductor, Army Ground Forces Band, Fort McPherson, GA.
+His earlier assignments include Commander of the United States Army Training and Doctrine Command Band at Joint Base Langley–Eustis, Virginia; Associate Bandmaster of The United States Army Band “Pershing’s Own”; Band Programs Officer, United States Forces–Iraq; Staff Bands Officer, U.S. Army Forces Command; and Executive Officer and Associate Conductor of the Army Ground Forces Band.

-LTC Bartel attended Officer Candidate School at Fort Benning, Georgia, receiving his commission as a Distinguished Military Graduate in 2005.
-He was the honor graduate and recipient of the President Benjamin Harrison Medal at the Adjutant General Officer Basic Course at Fort Jackson, South Carolina, and is a graduate of Captain’s Career Course, Army School of Music and Command and General Staff College, Fort Leavenworth, KS.
+Lieutenant Colonel Bartel received his commission through Officer Candidate School at Fort Benning, Georgia, where he was named a Distinguished Military Graduate in 2005.
+He was the honor graduate and recipient of the President Benjamin Harrison Medal at the Adjutant General Officer Basic Course, and is a graduate of the Captain’s Career Course at the U.S. Army School of Music and the Command and General Staff College at Fort Leavenworth, Kansas.

-His military awards include the Bronze Star Medal, Meritorious Service Medal (fourth award), Army Commendation Medal, Joint Service Achievement Medal, the German Armed Forces Proficiency Badge (Gold) and the Norwegian Militaere Marsjmerket (Bronze).
+His military decorations include the Bronze Star Medal, Meritorious Service Medal (fifth award), Army Commendation Medal, Joint Service Achievement Medal, the German Armed Forces Proficiency Badge (Gold), and the Norwegian Military March Medal (Bronze).

 Smalls, Jac'kel